What Are Closing Costs?

-Also called the settlement, the closing is the process of passing ownership of a property from seller to buyer.
-And it can be bewildering.
+This is also called the settlement, the closing is the process of passing ownership of a property from the seller to the buyer.
+It can be perplexing.
 As a buyer, you will sign what seems like endless piles of documents and will have to present a sizeable check for the down payment and various closing costs.
-It's the fees associated with the closing that many times remains a mystery to many buyers who may simply hand over thousands of dollars without really knowing what they are paying for.
+It's the fees associated with the closing that often remains a mystery to many buyers who may simply hand over thousands of dollars without really knowing what they are paying for.

 - Lawyer's fees – These fees vary across Canada, and the Hamre Team can refer you to a lawyer who offers a competitive legal package.